dzaima/APL/AndroidIDE/readme.md

 [Download APK](https://github.com/dzaima/APL/releases)

-By default, this interprets dzaima/APL, but to connect to Dyalog APL (through JSONServer), in Dyalog do:
+By default, this executes code as dzaima/APL, but it can also connect to Dyalog APL launched with:

 ```apl
 )LOAD path/to/Jarvis/Distribution/Jarvis.dws ⍝ https://github.com/Dyalog/Jarvis/blob/master/Distribution/Jarvis.dws